ONLYOFFICE-QA/onlyoffice_digitalocean_wrapper/README.md

 You should get access token via visiting [this](https://cloud.digitalocean.com/account/api/tokens) url
-Access token can be initialized ini two ways:
+Access token can be initialized in two ways:

 *.
 Save to `~/.do/access_token`